Skyterix1991/SadSkyWS/README.md

 Password: admin

-To run project in development profile you can use following command: `java -jar sadsky-0.0.1.jar -Dspring.profiles.active=test`.
+To run project in development profile you can use following command: `java -jar sadsky-0.0.1.jar -Dspring.profiles.active=dev`.

 ## Run Production profile
 To run project in production profile you can use following command: `java -jar sadsky-0.0.1.jar -Dspring.profiles.active=prod` or just (only if compiled manually) `java -jar sadsky-0.0.1.jar`.